andrii-suse/galera-tools/README.md

 Then again - a folder for the cluster will be created with scripts usable as in example above.

 ### Ranges
-Ranges is a approach which can be used to help verifying table's differences across nodes or in other operations, e.g. put read load on cluster.
+Ranges can be used to help verifying table's differences across nodes or in other operations, e.g. put a load on nodes.
 The table is split into logical partitions according to InnoDB statistics.
 Each partition may be split once again until partition's range is small enough.
 Following environment variables may be used to control the process (with default values):
 ```
 RANGES_COUNT=8
-RANGES_MAX_ROWS_PER_RANGE=10000
+RANGES_MAX_ROWS_PER_RANGE=100000
 ```
 Logical partitions are folders inside cluster directory, which was previously created e.g. with `_template/plant_ssh_cluster.sh`.
 (But the approach may be used in other environments like any replication topology or local cluster).
 This is example output for creating table and its logical partitions in ssh cluster.